Which city is cheaper, Paris or Warsaw?

 Visitors will find a budding food and restaurant scene in Warsaw.
 The city's restaurants are diverse with a combination of international flavors, Michelin Star restaurants, and Soviet era "milk bars".
 Traditional dishes are hearty with many soups, dumplings, and desserts to choose from.
 Some of the most famous dishes include pierogis (dumplings), zurek (soup), and borsch (beetroot soup).

-The nightlife in Warsaw has something for everybody.
+Warsaw offers plenty to do in the evening.
 The city has an active nightlife scene with many bars and clubs spread out in a number of different areas.
 Many locals dress for the occasion, so depending on your hangout spot of choice, you may want to dress to impress.

 Warsaw offers some nice shopping areas.
 The city has malls, shopping streets, flea markets and boutiques to explore.
 There are both global brands and local items to choose from.
 For the best deals you should head to an outlet mall.

-Warsaw offers lots of family activities.
+Warsaw is a family-friendly place to visit.
 The city has many museums that are dedicated to the area's history.
 These museums may, at times, cover difficult topics for young children, but there are also science and technology museums that are perfect for young minds.
 Make sure you check out the Copernicus Science Center.
 There's also a city zoo and many parks that are fun to explore.

 Paris is a great city for couples, as it has plenty to offer.
 A city filled with romance, you really can't find a more ideal destination for a European honeymoon or a couple's getaway.